Mohit722/Generative-AI-DevOps-Guide/README.md

-# Generative AI for DevOps: Guide and Training
+# Generative AI for DevOps: Guide and Training By Mohit Tiwari

 This repository provides an in-depth guide on how Generative AI can enhance DevOps processes.
 The guide covers AI concepts, real-time use cases, and tools used in AI-powered DevOps workflows.